appuio/docs/README.md

 * Documentation is written in [reStructuredText](http://www.sphinx-doc.org/en/stable/rest.html) (except this README)
 * Hosted by [Read the Docs](https://readthedocs.org/) - [docs](https://read-the-docs.readthedocs.io/en/latest/)

-The easily test the documentation locally, install Sphinx:
+To easily test the documentation locally, install Sphinx:

 ```
 pip install sphinx sphinx-autobuild recommonmark sphinx_rtd_theme
 ```

 Then run `sphinx-autobuild . _build_html` in the current directory and browse to `http://127.0.0.1:8000`.
-The pages will be rebuilt when files changes and the browser window automatically refreshed.
+The pages will be rebuilt when files change and the browser window automatically refreshed.

 # License